Delete erred and canceled jobs

 Delete non-referenced data

-1. In the CFA Management Console, go to Settings.
+In the appliance Management Console, go to Settings.

 Delete jobs manually